junxit/us-congress-bills-112/metadata.md

 - 2011-10-05 — Placed on the Union Calendar, Calendar No. 151.
 - 2011-10-05 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-232, Part I.
 - 2011-10-05 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 112-232, Part I.
+- 2011-10-24 — Considered under suspension of the rules. (consideration: CR H6997-7002)
+- 2011-10-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2594.
+- 2011-10-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-24 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2011-10-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6998)
+- 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6998)